IBM-Cloud/ansible-collection-ibm/docs/ibm_dns_glb.rst

 Parameters
 ----------

+  az_pools (False, list, None)
+    Map availability zones to pool ID's.

   instance_id (True, str, None)
     (Required for new resource) The GUID of the private DNS.

   zone_id (True, str, None)
     (Required for new resource) Zone Id

+  name (True, str, None)
+    (Required for new resource) Name of the load balancer

   description (False, str, None)